Malpighia emarginata: Sowing

 Plants can be set at any time of the year, but the best time is spring, just before the rainy season.
 Choose a location with good water drainage and in a sheltered spot.

 Pests and diseases

 Malpighia emarginata is a host plant for the caterpillars of the white-patched skipper (Chiomara asychis), Florida duskywing (Ephyriades brunneus), and brown-banded skipper (Timochares ruptifasciatus).
 Larvae of the acerola weevil (Anthonomus macromalus) feed on the fruits, while adults consume young leaves.

 Nutritional value

-Acerola fruit is 91% water, and 8% carbohydrates, and contains negligible protein and fat (table).
-In a reference amount of 100 g, acerola supplies 32 calories, and is a rich source particularly of vitamin C at some 20 times the Daily Value (DV), with manganese at 26% DV, and other micronutrients at uniformly low levels (table).
+Acerola fruit is 91% water, 8% carbohydrates, and contains negligible protein and fat (table).
+In a reference amount of 100 g, acerola supplies 32 calories, and is a rich source of manganese, and particularly vitamin C at some 20 times the Daily Value (DV), with other micronutrients at uniformly low levels (table).

 Whereas the content of sugar, soluble solids and titratable acids increases with the ripening process of the fruit, the vitamin C content decreases.
-Therefore, the immature green fruit is harvested for industrial use of the vitamin C.
+The immature green fruit is harvested for industrial use of the vitamin C.